n-winspear/Stataflow-Flix-CS235-UOA/README.md

 **NOTE** You will require 2 terminal windows to run this application locally due to the frontend running in React JS and the backend running in Flask

+**NOTE** To ensure that the script that starts the virtuan env works, you will need to open the terminals in administrator mode.

 ### Windows Process

 #### Terminal 1 (backend)